 When a player breaks one of the established rules, they leave their palace on the court and move to an elimination line.
 The line starts next to square number one.
 All other players move up to fill the eliminated player’s place while a new player from the line fills the last open spot.

-Nine Square is a versatile game welcome at any gathering.
-From picnics to family reunions, Nine Square is a great way to engage both young children and adults all in the same activity.
+4 square volleyball is a versatile game welcome at any gathering.
+From picnics to family reunions, 4 square volleyball is a great way to engage both young children and adults all in the same activity.
 The best times to play Nine Square include:

 - Youth groups meetings